joes0451/ADev/ReadMe.txt

     Improved detecting project type for Home.
     Improved debuggers related to breakpoints and switching tabs.
     Fixed Exception.

+ADev-3.0.8:
+    New Attach button for Flutter.
+    Improved automatic checkbox selection for project build types like 'Use Gradle' etc.
+    Improved debug console output for log(), stdout and stderr for Flutter.
+    Some potential Exceptions fixed.

 I use it for all of my own development, and try to fix what issues I see,